-An outline draft of the resolution that the General Shareholders' Meeting is invited to pass by way of approval of the aforesaid proposal is provided below: "The Shareholders' Meeting of Banca Generali S.p.A., held in ordinary session, in Trieste, at the office of Notaries Public Paparo and Dado at Via San Nicolò 13,
+An outline draft of the resolution that the General Shareholders' Meeting is invited to pass by way of approval of the aforesaid proposal is provided below:

+"The Shareholders' Meeting of Banca Generali S.p.A., held in ordinary session

-- having regard to the Bank of Italy's Circular Letter No. 285, Chapter 2, Title IV, Part I, of 17 December 2013 concerning "Remuneration and Incentivisation Policies and practices", updated on 23 October 2018; - having regard to the text of the motion raised by the Board of Directors with regard to increasing, in respect of specific persons, to 2:1 the ratio of the variable to fixed component of remuneration, as set forth in the Board of Directors' Report; - having acknowledged the persons identified in the Report, as mentioned in the preceding point, and the grounds underlying the motion itself; - having determined that the motion itself does not compromise compliance with prudential rules, and in particular, regulations pertaining own funds requirements; - having considered that Article 13 of the Articles of Association makes provision for the setting of a higher ratio; - having heard the favourable opinion of the Board of Statutory Auditors, resolves
+- having regard to Part 1, Title IV, Chapter 2 of the Bank of Italy's Circular No. 285/2013 concerning "Remuneration and Incentive Policies and Practices"; - having regard to the text of the motion raised by the Board of Directors with regard to increasing, in respect of specific persons, to 2:1 the ratio of the variable to fixed component of remuneration, as set forth in the Board of Directors' Report; - having acknowledged the persons identified in the Report, as mentioned in the preceding point, and the grounds underlying the motion itself; - having determined that the motion itself does not compromise compliance with prudential rules, and in particular, regulations pertaining own funds requirements; - having considered that Article 13 of the Articles of Association makes provision for the setting of a higher ratio; - having heard the favourable opinion of the Board of Statutory Auditors, resolves

-- 1) to establish the maximum extent of the ratio of the variable to fixed component of remuneration at 2:1 for the following corporate functions and persons: - Members of the Top Management (Chief Executive Officer/General Manager, Deputy General Manager Wealth Management Markets and Products, Deputy General Manager Commercial Networks, Alternative and Support Channels); - Heads of the Asset Management Area, Alternative and Support Channels Area, Wealth Management Area, COO & Innovation Area, Head of Marketing and External Relations; Main Network Managers (Sales Managers, Area Managers, Head of Business Development Top Wealth Advisor/Top Private Banker, Recruiting Manager Italy and Head of Recruiting, a Head of Advisory); - 2) to entrust the Board of Directors with the implementation of the approved resolution, including with the power to delegate to any of the Board's members all concrete steps to be taken to ensure such implementation."
+- 1) to establish at 2:1 the maximum ratio of the variable to fixed component of remuneration for the following corporate functions and persons: - Members of the Top Management (Chief Executive Officer/General Manager, Deputy General Manager Wealth Management Markets and Products, Deputy General Manager Commercial Networks, Alternative and Support Channels); - Heads of the Asset Management Area, Alternative and Support Channels Area, Wealth Management Area, COO & Innovation Area, Head of Marketing and External Relations; Head of Equity Private Investments Service; Main Network Managers (Sales Managers, Area Managers, Head of Business Development Top Wealth Advisor/Top Private Banker, Recruiting Trainer Italy and Head of Recruiting, a Head of Advisory); - 2) to entrust the Board of Directors with the implementation of the approved resolution, including with the power to delegate to any of the Board's members all concrete steps to be taken to ensure such implementation".

-Milan, 10 February 2020
+Milan, 10 February 2021